westcoastdigital/Simpli-WP-Optimser/README.md

 - Media source tracking uses postmeta: `_upload_source_post`, `_upload_source_url`, `_upload_date`
 - No custom database tables are created

+## Image Sizes

+The plugin registers one custom image size:
+- **simpli-thumbbail**: 50x50px (hard cropped)
+  - Used for displaying media thumbnails in the plugin interface
+  - Automatically generated when images are uploaded

 ## Security

 All features include: